Brady Aiken: Professional career

 The Cleveland Indians selected Aiken with the 17th overall selection of the 2015 draft.
 Aiken signed with the Indians agreeing to a signing bonus of $2,513,280.
 Aiken made his professional debut with the Arizona League Indians in June 2016, and he was later promoted to the Mahoning Valley Scrappers.
 Aiken ended 2016 with a combined 2–5 record and a 5.83 ERA between both clubs.
-He spent the 2017 season with the Lake County Captains of the Class A Midwest League, where he posted a 5–13 record with a 4.77 ERA in 27 games.
+He spent the 2017 season with the Lake County Captains of the Single–A Midwest League, where he posted a 5–13 record with a 4.77 ERA in 27 games.

 Aiken did not pitch in 2018, as he stayed at Cleveland's facility in Arizona to focus on his strength and conditioning, pitching mechanics, and increasing his self-confidence.
 Aiken returned to Lake County in 2019.
 He pitched in two games during the 2019 season, throwing 2/3 of an inning.
-Aiken took some time away from the game of baseball afterwards, and the Indians were unsure of his status going forward for the 2020 season.
+Aiken took some time away from the game of baseball afterwards.
+The Indians were unsure of his status going forward for the 2020 season, which ended up being canceled because of the COVID-19 pandemic.
 Aiken spent the entire 2021 season on the injured list of the High-A Lake County Captains.
 The Indians released Aiken on October 4, 2021.